Marriage License

 I was ordained a Roman Catholic priest; however, as a former Catholic priest, I will sign your marriage license as a Minister of the Universal Life Church to extend services to all couples of all faiths at their Venue of choice.
 Your marriage will NOT be recorded as a sacrament in the Roman Catholic Church.

-More general information on California Marriage License
+More general information on the Marriage License at this hyperlink: